corlinp/Hello-RunBox/Python/README.md

 *Python is an interpreted high-level programming language for general-purpose programming.*

-Running Python code in the cloud on Tenzar RunBox is simple.
+Tenzar RunBox can launch deployments with images that have Python and associated frameworks preinstalled.
+This guide will run a simple 'hello world' program in base Python.
+If you're using a framework like [PyTorch](/PyTorch), you may want to search Docker Hub for a pre-built image.
+For simpler libraries, `pip install` will work.

 Assuming you have installed the RunBox CLI, the following commands can be run in your terminal:

 1. Download the `hello_python.py` file in this folder
 2. Import the official [Python image](https://hub.docker.com/_/python/) from Docker Hub.
-If you're using a framework like PyTorch, you may want to search Docker Hub for a pre-built image.
 ```bash
 tenzar import python
 ```